Update, 1st September 2003

 Update, 19th June, 2012

 Nine years ago this month the Consultant Neurologist to whom Sarah was referred, after a history and a thorough examination, took me to one side and told me to prepare for the worst.
 The disease, multiple sclerosis, was in a progressive mode and behaving very aggressively.
 He advised me to look round for a nursing home.
-Her career as a fine artist was over.
-He was very frank, and I respect this.
+Her career as a fine artist was finished.
+He was very frank, emphatic even, and I respect this.

 Update, 27th September, 2013